MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Converting Between Components and Entities

 When two components are running on the same [client](#clients-devices-and-the-server) they can directly call one another's functions (instead of going through [entities and the event system](#receiving-events)).
 There are 2 ways to "find [component](#components) instances on the [local client](#clients-devices-and-the-server):
 1. **components attached to entities**: you can do `entity.getComponents()` to get all components on an entity.
-Currently only one entity per component is supported, thus the method returns an array with at most one element.
+If only one component is attached to the entity then the array will have 1 element in it.
 You can also pass in a class `entity.getComponents(ExampleComponent)` to get an array of `ExampleComponent` instances attached to the entity (which, again, will be at most one).
 2. **all component instances**: you can run `Component.getComponents(ExampleComponent)` to get an array of all instances of `ExampleComponent` on the [local client](#clients-devices-and-the-server).

 !!! danger `getComponents` cannot be used [until start](#component-lifecycle).